nawalchahboune/projetUEG/README.md

 ### Admin account
 To log in with the admin account, use the following credentials:
-- username: adminusr
+- username: admin@gmail.com
-- password: adminpwd
+- password: admin2025

 ## Contributing